daniloceano/LorenzCycleToolkit/README.md

 The Lorenz-Cycle program is designed for computing the LEC for a specific region on the atmosphere.
 It requires a netCDF file containing wind (zonal, meridional and vertical components), air temperature and geopotential data and can be run using two distinct frameworks:

-1. Stationary framewrok, where the domain is fixed in time by the file: inputs/box_limits;
+1. Fixed framewrok, where the domain is fixed in time by the file: inputs/box_limits;

-2. Unstationary framework, where the domain can follow a pertubation on the atmosphere, which track is defined in the file: inputs/track.
+2. Moving framework, where the domain can follow a pertubation on the atmosphere.

 More details on running the program are provided bellow.

 # Usage

-## Stationary framework
+## Fixed framework

-**Important!** Before running the program be sure to check the [Flags](#Flags) section.
+**Important!** Before running the program be sure to check the [Flags](#flags) section.

 First of all, you'll need a NetCDF file containing the following variables: zonal (u) and meridional (v) wind components, vertical wind speed (omega), air temperature and geopotential or geopotential height.
 The data is required to follow a pressure-level vertical levels.